 14-15 Sept 2024

-Ending an amazing cruise at an ungodly hour for breakfast and departure.
-If there was any criticism of my time on the M/Y Tucano, it would be no opportunity to sleep in.
+My amazing cruise ends at an ungodly hour for breakfast and departure.
+If there exists any criticism of my time on the M/Y Tucano, it would be no opportunity to sleep in.
 Breakfast – always loads of fresh fruit, scrambled eggs and an assortment of other stuff.
 Then it is goodbye, leave, be on your way.
 The ship and staff prepare for the next group of lucky souls.

 All flights seem to pass through São Paulo.

-It is a quick ride to the Manaus International Airport and then wait.
+After a quick ride to Manaus International Airport, I wait.
 Not possible to pass security until 3-hours ahead.
 A cola in the busy lobby then, eventually, easy pass through security.
 Thankfully, a Priority Pass lounge is just beyond.
-There I drink coffee and relax until flight is called.
+I drink coffee and relax until my flight is called.
 It is a small airport and gate near.

 These are uncomfortable flights.
 First, no English is spoken in spite of visitors ignorant of Portuguese.
 Second, I have three flights to catch, three opportunities to be late, three opportunities to have a cancellation.
 Third, it is Friday the 13th.